Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 #### `csv_local.php`
-Should CSV data files be made available in the local or *a mounted filesystem*, this script will help you validate and retrieve the CSV data file for the registration feed script.
+Should CSV data files be made available in the local or a mounted filesystem, this script will help you validate and retrieve the CSV data file for the auto feed.
 Validation includes file's existence and that the timestamp is current, so to not reprocess an old CSV file.

 **`config.php`**
 *Define* |